Agricultural Foreign Investment Disclosure Act: Reporting Requirements, Avoiding Unintentional Violations

 Partner

-Ms. Larson’s practice focuses on commercial real estate including the acquisition, disposition, leasing, financing, and development of commercial, timber, and food and agribusiness holdings, including controlled environment agriculture (CEA) facilities.
-She regularly represents both borrowers and lenders (foreign and domestic) in lending transactions secured by commercial and agricultural properties, including the negotiation of intercreditor and co-lender arrangements.
-Ms. Larson also regularly advises clients on investments in various food and agribusiness assets.
-She regularly advises on jurisdictionally-specific permitting, licensing, certification, and product-specific requirements for producers, processors and retailers of food, including those applicable to CEA facilities.
-Ms. Larson also counsels clients on filing requirements for foreign investors under the Agricultural Foreign Investment Disclosure Act and analogous state statutes.
+Ms. Larson is a member of the firm’s Real Estate practice.
+She focuses on commercial real estate, including the acquisition, disposition, leasing, financing, and development of commercial, timber, and food and agribusiness holdings, including controlled environment agriculture (CEA) facilities.
+She regularly represents borrowers and lenders (foreign and domestic) in lending transactions secured by commercial and agricultural properties, including the negotiation of intercreditor and co-lender arrangements.
+Ms. Larson also regularly advises clients on investment in various food and agribusiness assets.
+She regularly counsels clients with respect to general matters affecting the ownership and operation of timber, farmland, and other agribusiness assets.
+Ms. Larson has particular experience in advising clients on regulatory issues impacting the growing, processing, manufacturing, and distribution of food products, including issues under the Food Safety Modernization Act and state regulatory schemes, supply chain management issues, and transportation issues.
+Additionally, she regularly advises on jurisdiction-specific permitting, licensing, certification, and product-specific requirements for producers, processors, and retailers (including online retailers) of food, including those applicable to CEA facilities.
+She also counsels clients on filing requirements for foreign investors under the Agricultural Foreign Investment Disclosure Act and analogous state statutes.
+In the renewable energy sector, Ms. Larson has experience in addressing real property and title issues arising in the acquisition, development, and financing of wind, solar, and other renewable energy projects across the United States, and reviews and negotiates wind and solar leases on behalf of landowners.

 Close